LabinatorSolutions/algostorm-docs/source/strategies/Mean Reversion Strategy.md

 - Our recommended exchange is [Bybit.com](https://www.bybit.com/en-US/invite?ref=YMYQ0%230)
 - Regardless of the exchange, to close the order, make a post-only limit order to save on fees rather than using the take-profit (TP) feature.

-## Preparations

-- Thoroughly analyze the market structure.
-- Identify the **support** and **resistance** zones on all major time frames.
-- Plot the **anchored VWAP** from the swing high and the swing low on all major time frames.
-- Analyze the market structure on all major time frames.
-- Draw the **trend lines** on all major time frames.

-**Note**: The major time frames in our book are the following: The weekly, daily, hourly, and 15-minute time frames.

 ## Required Indicators

 - The AlgoStorm Fire & Water Dragon (**FWD**) indicator.